recently-extinct

 Ectopistes migratorius

-·Published March 25, 2025 ·✓ Fact-checked·17 min read
+·Published March 25, 2025 ·Editorial standards·17 min read

-Strange Facts About the Passenger Pigeon
+Strange Facts About the Passenger Pigeon: From Abundance to Extinction

 • The passenger pigeon may have been the single most abundant bird that ever lived.
 Peak population estimates of 3 to 5 billion individuals meant the species accounted for roughly 25 to 40 per cent of every bird in North America.